Toolkit: A Java-tron Node Maintenance Suite¶

 # examples

-java -jar Toolkit.jar db cp output-directory/database /tmp/database
+java -jar Toolkit.jar db cp output-directory/database /tmp/databse

-Data Conversion
+Data Conversion Tool¶

-Command and parameters
+Command and Parameters¶

 # full command